 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Persistent vegetative state (PVS) is marked by ethical and medical dilemmas, often, if not always, requiring legal assistance.
+Previously, the term persistent vegetative state (PVS) was used to describe all patients with prolonged disorders of consciousness.
+PVS has become marked by ethical and medical dilemmas, often, if not always, requiring legal assistance.
 There are now several cases where patients diagnosed as being in PVS have subsequently regained consciousness.
-This has led to outrage especially if decisions were made to terminate hydration and nutrition.
-This has understandably led to tension between carers and healthcare professionals in these situations.
-Thus, probably the most important aspect of PVS is making the correct diagnosis - which the reader will see is no easy task.
+This has led to outrage, especially if decisions were made to terminate hydration and nutrition.
+This has resulted in tension between carers and healthcare professionals in these situations.

 Criteria for diagnosis